gavinhoward/bc/README.md

 variables given to the configure command will be put into the generated Makefile.

-Note that to cross-compile this `bc`, an appropriate compiler must be present in order to bootstrap core file(s), if the architectures are not compatible (i.e., unlike i686 on x86_64).
-The approach is:
+Note that to cross-compile this `bc`, an appropriate compiler must be present and assigned to the environment variable `HOSTCC`.
+This is in order to bootstrap core file(s), if the architectures are not compatible (i.e., unlike i686 on x86_64).
+Thus, the approach is:

 ```
 HOSTCC="/path/to/native/compiler" ./configure.sh